nvim-lua/kickstart.nvim/README.md

 * Start Neovim (`nvim`) and run `:PackerInstall` - ignore any error message about missing plugins, `:PackerInstall` will fix that shortly
 * Restart Neovim

+N.B. if you already had a prior nvim setup with plugins you will need to remove them first with `rm -rf ~/.local/share/nvim/`

 ### Configuration

 You could directly modify the `init.lua` file with your personal customizations.
 This option is the most straightforward, but if you update your config from this repo, you may need to reapply your changes.